We had one king, then five. Now all I see are crows, squabbling over the corpse of Westeros.

 Fingore: Mord took off a few of Marillion's fingers while torturing him.

 Fractured Fairy Tale: Once upon a time, there was a girl growing up in her father's house with a Wicked Stepmother and her evil stepsisters, who forced her to live amongst the servants and do all the chores.
 Then one day, their household was set upon by Ironborn reavers, who took the place over and raped everyone, except pretty Falia Flowers who became the willing courtesan of the evil-but-very-pretty Pirate King Euron.
-She persuaded Euron to make her enslaved erstwhile family serve in the nude while her poor father watched, and she laughed and laughed and laughed.
+She persuaded Euron to make her enslaved erstwhile family serve in the nude while her poor father watched, and she laughed and laughed and laughed while they were gang raped.
 The End.

 Gambit Pileup: About halfway through Cersei's extensive gambits to destroy Margaery Tyrell, Margaery also starts working to destroy Cersei (mainly after Cersei can't resist Evil Gloating over Loras Tyrell's horrific injuries after the battle of Dragonstone).
 This all while the Faith Militant is scheming to become more authoritative.
 In the final Cersei chapter, both Cersei and Margaery are arrested by the Faith on legitimate charges of adultery.
 Well, legitimate in Cersei's case at least; Margaery's is still up in the air.

 Heir Club for Men: The notion of women gaining authority and support to rule over the realm is a major theme in the book.